nonopolarity/personal-site/src/posts/2020-04-14-different-ways-of-getting-react-context-val.md

 };
 ```

-In our code base, there are components using `recompose`.
+In our code base, there are components using **`recompose`**.
-At first, I think it's functional component because of its writing style.
+At first, I think it's functional component because of its written style.
 Yet, we cannot use hooks directly inside it.

 And...
 I found another way to use context inside this kind of component, called [`fromRenderProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#fromrenderprops).